antistatique/docker-php-dev/README.md

 ```

 *nightwatch* setup database and settings properly then run nightwatch command. `--group` is required
-as Drupal nitghtwatch tests doesn't pass without more config.
+as Drupal nightwatch tests doesn't pass without more config.

 Available options are: